nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Concepts_Techniques_Models_of_Computer_Programming.md

             -> Chapter 13

 ## CHAPTER 1: INTRODUCTION TO PROGRAMMING CONCEPTS
-NOTE: **These knowledge applies to the Mozarts Programming system
+NOTE: **These code examples applies directly to the Mozarts Programming system

 ### 1. Variables
     -> are just SHORTCUTS for VALUES